tasmota/docs/docs/Bluetooth_MI32.md

 ### Tracking of BLE devices and "iPhone presence detection"

-It is possible to track generic BLE devices with `mi32option5 1>`.
+It is possible to track generic BLE devices with `mi32option5 1`.
 This includes every device with a public address (aka a fixed MAC address) out of the box.
 Additionally it is possible to observe (typically more modern) BLE devices with a *Random Private Resolvable Address* or in short RPA, which includes iPhones and other Apple devices.
-For the latter it is necessary to retrieve the Identiy Resolving Key (= IRK), which is supported in directly the driver with the help of a Berry script:
+For the latter it is necessary to retrieve the Identiy Resolving Key (= IRK), which is supported directly by the driver with the help of a Berry script:

 ??? example " Retrieve IRK from BLE device with RPA"